 - “I love hot fudge sundaes; I could die for hot fudge sundaes.” – Bob Farrell

-- Drive to a local ice cream parlor, and purchase a hot fudge sundae.
+- Visit a local ice cream shop and order a hot fudge sundae.

-- Visit The Fountain on Locust in St. Louis, MO, and buy the world’s smallest hot fudge sundae!
+- Check out The Fountain on Locust in St. Louis, Missouri, for the world’s smallest sundae.

-- Stay home, and read about National Hot Fudge Sundae Day on Weird Holiday!
+- Read about National Hot Fudge Sundae Day on Weird Holiday!

-This holiday has also been called: Hot Fudge Sundae Day, International Hot Fudge Sundae Day, National Hot Fudge Sundaes Day, Hot Fudge Sundaes Day, and International Hot Fudge Sundaes Day!
+This holiday is also known as: Hot Fudge Sundae Day, International Hot Fudge Sundae Day, National Hot Fudge Sundaes Day, Hot Fudge Sundaes Day, and International Hot Fudge Sundaes Day.

-July 25th is also Act Like a Caveman Day, Culinarians Day, National Carousel (Merry-Go-Round) Day, and Thread the Needle Day!
+Other holidays on July 25 include: Act Like a Caveman Day, Culinarians Day, National Carousel (Merry-Go-Round) Day, and Thread the Needle Day.

-National Hot Fudge Sundae Day is associated with the anticipation of happiness and joy.
-It is observed on July 25 each year.
+National Hot Fudge Sundae Day is observed on July 25 each year.

 Observations